The MAMA-MIA Challenge: Advancing Generalizability and Fairness in Breast MRI Tumor Segmentation and Treatment Response Prediction: Discussion and Future Work

 \section{Discussion and Future Work}

-Moving beyond single-institution studies, the MAMA-MIA Challenge was designed as a real-world stress test for AI in breast MRI, explicitly evaluating generalization to unseen clinical sites and consistency across patient subgroups.
+Building upon recent advances in breast MRI AI, including increasingly sophisticated externally validated segmentation and treatment-response prediction models, the MAMA-MIA Challenge was designed as a real-world stress test for AI in breast MRI, explicitly evaluating generalization to unseen clinical sites and consistency across patient subgroups under a common benchmark framework..
 We synthesize outcomes across primary tumor segmentation and pretreatment pCR prediction, analyzing performance trends, failure modes, and fairness behavior.
 As MAMA-MIA evolves from a one-time competition into a standardized benchmark with unified accuracy–fairness evaluation, we discuss implications for evaluation, clinical translation, and future research aimed at improving robustness and clinical relevance.